 A hate crime allegation, let alone a conviction, can ruin a life.
 There are always two aspects to a hate crime, and that is the commission of the crime itself and its elevation to a hate crime.
 A criminal defense attorney defends the client not only against the hate crime allegation but also against whatever crime with which the person has been charged.
 Say a defendant is charged with assault, and the victim of the assault is gay.
 Much will depend on whether the alleged perpetrator used anti-gay slurs or whether the individual has a history of homophobia, such as posting such views on social media.
 Without such evidence, hate crime prosecution is difficult.

-If you or a loved one has been charged or accused of a hate crime, you need the services of an experienced Maryland criminal defense attorney.
-Contact our office for a free initial consultation.
+If you or a loved one has been charged or accused of a hate crime in Maryland, you need the services of an experienced Maryland criminal defense attorney.
+Contact our office for a consultation.
 We will evaluate your case and advise you of your options going forward.